TimCares/MasterThesis/docs/thesis/experiments/differences_to_unimodal_kd.typ

 - if the representation of the CLS token still contains image specific information, then the student model will not be able to align the representation of the caption with that of the image
   - based on the caption, it is impossible to predict the image-specific information still encoded in the representation of the CLS token
   - also not desired, representation should be independent of the modality
-- this is something we will elaborate on in @self_supervised_teacher
+- this is something we will elaborate on in < TODO: cite > //@self_supervised_teacher

 - SHRe can be seen as a special case of regressing the CLS token @shre
 - was published before the inception of Transformers @transformer
 - uses ConvNets
 - output of FFN head of deep ConvNets usually contains global information of the image due to the increased receptive field with more layers
 - so in a sense, SHRe does exactly what we aim to do, just in a supervised way: it regresses the probability distribution of the Imagenet-1k classes
-  - text and image of image-text pair should have the same probability distribution as the image predicted by the teacher model
+- probability distribution created from FFN head of the ConvNet, contains global information of the image, like the CLS token in Transformers